Sunday, 27 June 2010

 The Dawn Has A Lot To Offer

-I photographed the dawn on my phone over a six-month period.
-There is always time for a photograph, no matter how late I'm running.
-The photos were taken between shampoo and eyeliner, creaking wardrobe door and flurry of garments.
+Over a six-month period, I photographed the dawn on my phone.
+There’s always time for a photograph, no matter how late I’m running.
+These photos were captured in the fleeting moments between shampoo and eyeliner, the creak of a wardrobe door, and a flurry of garments.

-The dawn began infiltrating my dreams until I was wholly imbued with the spirit of night turning to day.
-This feeling is the raw material for my painting, The Dawn Has A Lot To Offer.
+Gradually, the dawn began to infiltrate my dreams until I became wholly imbued with the spirit of night transforming into day.
+This feeling became the raw material for my painting, The Dawn Has a Lot to Offer.

 The painting begins ...